A Conceptual Model and Methodology for Sustainability-aware, IoT-enhanced Business Processes: Methodology

 To measure the \emph{CFID indicator} representing the carbon footprint of one hotel guest per day, the following formula is proposed (per hotel room and stay): where: \begin{itemize} \item \begin{description} \item[$E_{\text{appliances}}$:] Energy consumed when actively using appliances in a room, e.g., lights or TV (kWh). \end{description} \item \begin{description} \item[$E_{\text{HVAC}}$:] Energy consumed by HVAC systems (kWh) in the room. \end{description} \item \begin{description} \item[$EF_{\text{energy}}$:] Environmental emission factor (kg CO\textsubscript{2}e/kWh), depending on the energy source used. \end{description} \item \begin{description} \item[$EM_{\text{material}}$:] Emissions (in kg CO$_2$e) associated with the manufacturing or replacement of the physical key cards (if a new one is needed).
 This factor is provided by the manufacturer of the key cards. \end{description} \item \begin{description} \item[$N$:] Number of guests per room. \end{description} \item \begin{description} \item[$D$:] Number of days of the stay. \end{description} \end{itemize} \end{itemize} Note that the calculation and analysis of the CFID indicator in later steps will also be referring to its average value for all guests over a given period of time.

-\item Task: Recommend IoT Devices for Monitoring of Indicators. \begin{itemize} \item Description: Based on the proposed measurements, this task identifies suitable \emph{IoT devices} capable of capturing the data required for achieving the measurement calculations that will provide a value for the respective indicators. \item Main Actor: IoT-expert. \item Input Artifacts: A measurement to compute each indicator. \item Output Artifacts: A recommended list of IoT devices used to monitor indicators. \item Running example: To monitor the MCFI indicator, it is proposed to collect data via questionnaires that guests are asked to complete after finishing the check-in procedure.
+\item Task: Recommend IoT Devices for Monitoring of Indicators. \begin{itemize} \item Description: Based on the proposed measurements, this task identifies suitable \emph{IoT devices} capable of capturing the data required for achieving the measurement calculations that will provide a value for the respective indicators.
+Note that in this step, it is within the responsibility of the IoT expert together with the sustainability expert to also assess the impact of installing and operating the recommended IoT devices.
+IoT devices generate initial and operational costs that might negatively impact relevant and associated sustainability dimensions~\citep{albert2024sustainability}. \item Main Actor: IoT-expert. \item Input Artifacts: A measurement to compute each indicator. \item Output Artifacts: A recommended list of IoT devices used to monitor indicators. \item Running example: To monitor the MCFI indicator, it is proposed to collect data via questionnaires that guests are asked to complete after finishing the check-in procedure.
 Regarding the CFID indicator, the following IoT devices are recommended to monitor it: \begin{itemize} \item Shelly Plug S for appliances: Smart plugs with energy monitoring for measuring electricity consumption in sockets and devices. \item Sensibo Air Pro for HVAC: Smart controllers for HVAC systems to monitor and control energy usage in air conditioning and heating. \end{itemize}

 \end{itemize}